-18 Tools We Use to Bootstrap Our SaaS Startup
+18 Tools We Use to Drive Success for SaaS Startups

-There is a long range of services and tools that stay behind Everhour’s back.
+There is a wide range of services and tools that stay behind Everhour’s back.
 And we hardly imagine our work without them.
-Today we decided to reveal details in regards to how we use each tool, what we like the most and what’s the price for a hand of help from their end.
+Today we decided to reveal details in regards to how we use each tool, what we like the most, and what’s the price for a hand of help from their end.

 Only proven tools we use that make our (& your) business flourish.